Image-Py/imagepy/README.md

 5. `Table`: operate on the table, such as statistics analysis, sorting, plotting.
 6. `Widget`: widgets that are displayed in panels, such as the navigation bar on the right, the macro recorder, and others.
 7. `Markdown`: markup language, when clicked, a separate window will pop up to display the document.
-8. `Macros`：Command sequence file for serially fixed operational procedures.
+8. `Macros`：command sequence file for serially fixed operational procedures.
 9. `Workflow`: combination of macro and MarkDown to create an interactive guidance process.
+10. `Report`: a xlsx template with specific mark, rename as `.rpt`, used to auto generate report.

 ## Motivation & Goal